Last updated on December 22nd, 2022 at 04:03 pm

 You may also share your personal experience of loss and grief.
 Narrate how you moved on through the experience, and impart the lessons you’ve learned.
 By doing so, your family or friend will feel less alone.
 Here are some other areas where you can be a reliable resource for your grieving loved one:

-- Trends in funeral services
+- Look into information about funeral services

 - Local community events (if you’re in the same community)